wiesingera/transcriptional_roadmap_hiPSC-SANCM/README.md

 Script_URD_timeseries.R - Figure 5A-C and Figure 6A and 6C

 Script_seurat_SANCM-TGFB2.R - Figure 7A-D and Figure 7 - figure supplement 1A-F

+All input data (filtered data matrices) will be available upon request.